nickmmark/ED-visit-prediction/README.md

 # ED-visit-prediction
-Using google search trends to predict emergency department (ED) visits
+Using google search trends and local weather to predict emergency department (ED) visits

 # Background